Spandanamk264/Climate-Modeling-Unified_Mentor/README.md

 > **What happens when you combine Machine Learning with Climate Science?**
 >
 > This project is a comprehensive **Climate Change Modeling System** developed during my **Data Science Internship at Unified Mentor**.
-It represents my **4th project**, where I explore the intersection of environmental physics and predictive analytics.
+It represents one of my project, where I explore the intersection of environmental physics and predictive analytics.

 ---